Cataract Surgery in Las Vegas

-A cataract is a clouding of the eye’s lens; Siems LASIK & Eye Centers performs cataract surgery in Las Vegas, NV, Henderson, NV, and Temecula, CA, to improve vision by replacing the clouded lens with an artificial one.
+A cataract is a clouding of the eye’s lens; Siems LASIK & Eye Center performs cataract surgery in Las Vegas NV to improve vision by replacing the clouded lens with an artificial one.
 Cataracts affect millions of Americans annually.
 Most cataracts are part of aging, though some stem from genetics, disease, or injury.
 Their surgery is common, safe, and effective.

 Cataracts can cause blurry vision and increase the glare from lights.
 They aren’t bothersome in their early stages, but, as they thicken, you may need to have them surgically removed.
 Typically, this is because they are interfering with everyday activities or the treatment of another eye problem.